 - In addition, we provide software for practice test taking, including PRAXIS.

 - Lectures and programs designed to be of academic relevance are offered to the University community.

-- Student study groups are available.
+- Student study groups are also available.

 The Center for Academic Enhancement at Holy Family University is committed to providing a broad complement of diverse academic support services, addressing student needs at all levels.
-By strengthening the skills necessary for intellectual growth and scholarly achievement, the Center seeks to enrich the academic experience of each student, to instill in each student enthusiasm for life long learning, and to uphold the University commitment to maintaining standards of academic excellence.
+By strengthening the skills necessary for intellectual growth and scholarly achievement, the Center seeks to enrich the academic experience of each student, to instill in each student enthusiasm for lifelong learning, and to uphold the University commitment to maintaining standards of academic excellence.

 Northeast Philadelphia Campus: Library Building, 2nd Floor